An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Materials and Methods

-Finally, the function in Eq.~(\ref{EQ:Cosine Soft}) is an item similarity function that can be used in Eq.~(\ref{eq:iknn}) to produce an ORS.
-The argument $\dagger$ represents the entity similarity function used to build the soft cardinality operator $\left\lwavy\vphantom X \cdot \right\lwavy$, that is one of the functions in Eq.~(\ref{EQ:theme similarity functions}).
-Therefore, this method produces six ontology-based RSs that we identify by their inner entity similarity function, namely: $\mathsf{PATH}$, $\mathsf{WUP}$, $\mathsf{RES}$, $\mathsf{LCH}$, $\mathsf{LIN}$, and $\mathsf{JCN}$.
-Each one of these six recommender systems is controlled by the soft cardinality softness controller parameter $p$.
-Thus, $p$ controls the degree to which knowledge from the ontology hierarchy is used in the RS.
-When the value of $p$ becomes a relatively large number (e.g. $p=20$) the effect of the ontology hierarchy is null.
-This happens because $p$ is used in Eq.~(\ref{EQ:Soft Cardinality}) as the exponent of the similarity scores between the ontology entities.
-Since these scores are mostly in the unit interval $[0,1]$, when they are raised to the $p$-power they become close to 0.
-The other extreme of the values of $p$ is when they approach to 0, making the same exponentiations to yield a value close to 1.
+The function in Equation~(\ref{EQ:Cosine Soft}) is an item similarity function that can be used in Equation~(\ref{eq:iknn}) to produce an OBF recommender.
+The~argument $p$ represents the entity similarity function used to build the soft cardinality operator $\left\lwavy\vphantom X \cdot \right\lwavy$ that is one of the functions in Equation~(\ref{EQ:theme similarity functions}).
+Therefore, this method produces six OBF recommenders that we identify by their inner entity similarity function, namely: $\mathsf{PATH}$, $\mathsf{WUP}$, $\mathsf{RES}$, $\mathsf{LCH}$, $\mathsf{LIN}$, and~$\mathsf{JCN}$.
+Each one of these six recommenders is controlled by the soft cardinality softness controller parameter~$p$.
+Thus,~$p$ controls the degree to which knowledge from the ontology hierarchy is used in the RS.
+When the value of $p$ becomes a relatively large number (e.g.,~$p = 20$), the~effect of the ontology hierarchy is null.
+This happens because~$p$ is used in Equation~(\ref{EQ:Soft Cardinality}) as the exponent of the similarity scores between the ontology entities.
+Since these scores are mostly in the unit interval, they become close to 0 when raised to the $p$-power.
+The~other extreme of the values of $p$ is when they approach 0, making the same exponentiations yield values close to 1.
 This can be interpreted as an overuse of the ontology hierarchy because even a small similarity score between a pair of entities yields to the conclusion that they are practically identical.
 Therefore, appropriate values for $p$ fall between these extremes.
-In the experiments presented in Section~\ref{sec:experiments}, for each one of the six ORSs, we adjust and report the values of $p$ that obtained the best performance.
+In~the experiments presented in Section~\ref{sec:experiments}, for~each one of the six OBF recommenders, we adjust and report the values of~$p$ that obtained the best~performance.

-\subsection{A Literary Theme Ontology with Application to Star Trek Television Series Episodes}
+\subsection{A Literary Theme Ontology with Application to Star Trek Television Series~Episodes}